PUSHWORTH MARKETPLACE

 - Reason

-Medical cancellations require documentation.
+Medical and emergency cancellations require official documentation.

 4. BILLING & PAYMENTS

-Automated reminders are issued.
+Automated payment reminders are issued to Buyers daily.

 Suppliers retain rights under their contract to enforce payment where necessary.